Hey team, welcome to Activity Two of Google CS First Sports.

 Events in scratch start with the word when and they're placed at the top of the block stacks to make the code start running.

 Events in computer science are a lot like events in your life.

-For example, when the bell rings at the end of school, you leave school, or go to an after-school club.
+For example, when the bell rings at the end of the school day, you leave school or you go to an after school club.

 The bell ringing is an event.

 Your reaction is to leave school or go to an after school club.

 For example when a basketball player steps out of bounds, the ball is turned over to the opposite team.

 Likely on the perimeter.